 My first real period in two years arrives!
 This was super exciting because some people are unable to get their period back when they get off the pill for months or even years.
 So although the symptoms for the first two weeks were frustrating and had me feeling down, I attribute my normal functioning ovaries to all of my prep work prior to coming off of the pill.

 After this first month going through allll of the roller coaster symptoms and emotions, everything evened out after that first period.
-I have still experienced some extra breaking out before my period comes than I used to get, I also notice a bit more bloating the week leading up to my cycle.
+I have still experienced some extra breaking out before my period comes than I used to get, I also notice a bit more bloating the week leading up to my cycle + body odor that I never used to have.
 I’m sure this is going to take a few months to even out as the excess estrogen & other hormones take time to leave my body.

 Thankfully, everything seems to be functioning properly.
 My energy is back and the crying has come to a halt (my boyfriend has never been more thankful).